 Variety of Work Supervised - Employees provide technical and administrative supervision to staff who are responsible for teaching clients with or at risk for developmental delays, developmental disabilities, or atypical development (emotional/behavioral disorders) in a variety of basic educational/developmental areas.
+In addition, employees administratively supervise and coordinate the services of other staff such as physical therapy, occupational therapy, psychology, and speech to ensure that these services are integrated into the overall program.

-Number of Employees Responsible For - Three to five employees.
+Number of Employees Responsible For - Six to.15 employees.